Clynie/hanyihong0324.github.io/_posts/2016-04-23-Progressing_Personal_Site.md

 2. Build jekyll succeed.
 It displays the default theme of jekyll.

 3. Post KyoaniWiki, the main article now.
+I will use kinds of elements such as table and picture in this post.
+In other words, this post is a mouse for experiment:)

 ![hello world](http://7xt9ka.com2.z0.glb.qiniucdn.com/2016-04-21.png)